About Joshua Kelly

-Joshua is an associate in our international arbitration group and public international law practice in London.
+Joshua is a Senior Associate in our international arbitration group and public international law practice in London.
 He has previously spent time in our Paris office.

-Joshua acts in commercial, investor-state and inter-State arbitration and litigation, representing and advising a broad range of clients (including States and State-owned entities) with a focus on Africa, Russia, the CIS and offshore.
-He has experience in disputes across the mining, oil and gas, finance, telecoms, pharma, defence and construction sectors.
+Joshua acts in commercial, investor-state and inter-State arbitration and litigation, representing and advising a broad range of clients (including States and State-owned entities) with a focus on Africa, Eastern Europe, Central Asia and offshore jurisdictions.
+He has experience in disputes across the mining and metals, oil and gas, telecoms, technology, pharma, insurance/reinsurance and defence sectors.

 Prior to joining Freshfields, Joshua worked as a government lawyer in Australia providing legal advice to senior government officials on issues of international law and public law.